Manchester United are one of the richest clubs in world sport, and one of the most successful in the history of football.

 Mehmet Dalman, involved in Glazers’ eventual takeover, claimed he had been summoned to Libya in 2004 and later told The Sunday Times that Colonel Gaddafi had been “a whisker away” from sealing the deal.

-The Manchester United Supporters’ Trust has been looking to return ownership of the club to supporters in 2005, and came close in 2010.
+The Manchester United Supporters’ Trust (MUST) has been looking to return ownership of the club to supporters since 2005, and came close in 2010.
+The Glazers' part in the abandoned Super League plans in 2021 led to renewed calls from MUST for a change of ownership, a 50+1 model being advanced as an alternative.